dannyk96/danfe/pgplot/README.md

 Danplot neeeds to be built using a low-level graphics libreary.
 Danplot was originally developed using the garphucs routines founnd in teh Salfrod FTN95 compiler on DOS and then later Windows.
 Around 1999 Danplot was ported to Unix / Linux and the graphics were converted to call routines from the PGPLOT library.
 The only graphic sdriver used was the /XWIN one.
 POstscript continued to nbe writen direct from the Danplot Fortran itself.

+One reference I used was http://www.star.le.ac.uk/~cgp/pgplot_Fortran95_WinXP.html This includes a downlaod of an updated GIF driver

 #### Future

 It is hoped to port Danplot to a future graphics subsystem.
 This might be Qt ot raw X11 tbc.